Difference Hierarchies for $nT$ $\tau$-Functions: Introduction.

-This construction is an instance of the general philosophy of special functions: interesting functions are matrix elements of an action of a group\footnote{Or some other algebraic stucture such as a quantum group, etc.} $G$ on some representation $V$, with the variables in the special function obtained by choosing coordinates on $G$ (or a subgroup, say diagonal elements in a matrix group).
+This construction is an instance of the general philosophy of special functions: interesting functions are matrix elements of an action of a group\footnote{Or some other algebraic structure such as a quantum group, etc., see for instance \cite{MR1275729}, \cite{MR1302644}} $G$ on some representation $V$, with the variables in the special function obtained by choosing coordinates on $G$ (or a subgroup, say diagonal elements in a matrix group).
 One can think of the KP times $t=(t_{1},t_{2},\dots)$ as coordinates on a subgroup of $GL_{\infty}$ (of matrices that are constant along diagonals).

-Now the observation is that for the $T$-system one can choose a different subgroup of $GL_{\infty}$, consisting of certain lower triangular matrices, with coordinates $c_{k,l}, k,l\in\mathbb{Z}, k,l\ge 0$.
-By more or less the same construction as for the KP hierarchy, one defines tau-functions and shows that the tau-functions satisfy difference equations, one of which is the original $T$-system equation.
+The {starting point for this paper was the} observation that for the $T$-system, one can choose, {instead of a Heisenberg subalgebra, a} subgroup of an infinite matrix group $GL_{\infty}^{(2)}$ (acting on 2-component fermionic Fock space), consisting of certain lower triangular matrices, with coordinates $c_{k,\ell}, k,\ell\in\mathbb{Z}$.
+By more or less the same construction as for the KP hierarchy, one defines $\tau$-functions.
+Briefly, we start with an element of the lower triangular subgroup of $GL_{\infty}^{(2)}$ mentioned above, lift it to an element $g$ of the central extension acting on the 2-component fermionic Fock space, with vacuum vector $v_{0}$ and bilinear form $\langle\,,\rangle$.
+Then the $T$-system $\tau$-functions are